The Next MWBA Tournament

 It’s on February 18, 2026, at Fisher’s Landing Resort, on the Lower Colorado River.
 Fisher’s Landing is about 20 mi north of Yuma, and just a cast away from Martinez Lake.
 The Landing complex includes our Launch Ramp, public docks, restaurant, bar, small grocery store (think compact Circle K; really compact), showers for public use ($$; bring your own towel, soap, etc.), and some of the conveniences of home.

 The Martinez Tournament is largely a camp-out event.
 Undeveloped, primitive, inexpensive, unshaded and pretty ugly campsites are a short walk from or an easy drive to Fisher’s Landing Resort facilities.
-Camping close to other MWBA members facilitates swapping fishing information over communal campfires.
-Campers: be prepared for blowing sand and dust, especially if the winds are strong.
+Pay for your campsite at the small (signed) Office near the restaurant.
+Sometimes you can pay in the restaurant.

 Option #1.
 Be cautious.
 Take it slow, until you lay down reliable trails (don’t trust old trails!).